Does wearing sunscreen cause vitamin D deficiency?

 BUSTED

-Real-world sunscreen use does not cause vitamin D deficiency, despite theoretical concerns from laboratory studies.
+Sunscreen use in real-world settings does not cause vitamin D deficiency, despite theoretical concerns from lab studies.

 Overall confidence